BasZeroCode/Blacksheep/README.md

 # Black Sheep Game 🐑

 Welcome to the Black Sheep Game!
-This simple web-based game challenges you to identify the "black animal" from a shuffled list of options, including sheep, goat, tiger, pig, dog, and you.
+This simple web-based game challenges you to identify the "black sheep" from a shuffled list of options, including sheep, goat, tiger, pig, dog, and cat.
 Test your intuition and see how many correct choices you can make in a row.

 ## How to Play